loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 == Language ABI <languageAbiChapter>
 As with any language, one should define an application binary Interface (ABI).
-#ln defines it's own datatype allocation strategy and calling convention.
+#ln defines its own datatype allocation strategy and calling convention.
 As said before in @CompilingCompilationTarget, #ln only uses one stack frame during normal execution which is used for variable storage and register spilling.
 This stack frame is located on the stack given by the operating system, which will be referred